Maat-Cyber/Maat-Cyber-World/WriteUps/TryHackMe/Hacker-Holidays-2026/README.md

 *   **The Vibe:** Tropical, relaxed, and full of hidden vulnerabilities. 🌴
 *   **The Goal:** Hack your way through the resort, from the beachside jukebox to the poolside cabana management portal. 🎯
-*   **The Skills:** A well-rounded mix of cloud security (AWS), web application attacks, cryptography, and Linux privilege escalation. 🛠️
+*   **The Skills:** A well-rounded mix of cloud security (AWS & Azure), web application attacks, LLM exploitation, cryptography, and Windows/Linux forensics. 🛠️

 ---

 > 💡 **Tip:** If you get stuck on the AWS challenges, ensure your `awscli` is properly configured with the temporary credentials extracted from Cognito!
 For the forensics challenges, don't be afraid to drop into Wireshark and follow those TCP streams.
+For the Azure challenge, use the Azure CLI (`az`) to easily inspect the Key Vault secrets!

 Happy Hacking! 💻✈️🌴